Albania Itinerary: Complete 2-Week Road Trip Albania Itinerary: Complete 2-Week Road Trip

 Day 10: Himarë to Kruje

-As you go, you’ll pass through the luscious Llogara National Park, riding along the high coastal road, which provides you with epic views of the cliffs, beaches, and Adriatic sea.
+As you go, you’ll pass through the luscious Llogara National Park, riding along the high coastal road, which provides you with epic views of the cliffs, beaches, and the Adriatic sea.
 Vlore itself is very green and luscious and, surprisingly, is famous for being home to the spotted deer.

 Llogara national park albania travel itinerary